white-and-red houses

 2. Low Allocation to top performing Funds in 2021.
 For 2022 and 2023 the allocation year-over-year remained rather unchanged (see item #1 above).
 It appears no more than a +/- 5% variance changed between 2022 and 2023 portfolio allocation.
 However, in 2021 I had a very low allocation for two of the top performing funds: The Flagship Real Estate Fund (this was called the “Interval Fund” at the time), which returned 29.3% in 2021 and the Growth eREIT II fund, which returned 34.3% in 2021.
 I had to hunt through my statements for this, but it wasn’t until August 2021 that some auto-invest contributions starting going towards the Growth eREIT II fund and it remained at a low allocation up until this day.
 And it was a similar story for the Flagship Real Estate Fund (aka Interval Fund) with auto-invest, which didn’t start happening until Oct 2021.

-Items 1, 3, & 4 above were essentially how Fundrise was automatically managing the allocation of funds, including all of the merges, auto-invest contributions, and dividend reinvestments.
+Items 1, 3, & 4 above were essentially how Fundrise was automatically managing the allocation of funds on my behalf, including all of the merges, auto-invest contributions, and dividend reinvestments.
 As I mentioned, I selected the “long-term growth” investment plan and let Fundrise manage the allocation of my portfolio.
 The 2nd item above is simply how the auto-investing happened on my part.

 At the end of the day, between the 4 items mentioned above, the timing of the investments, and the unpredictable housing and real estate market created a scenario where my Fundrise portfolio simply did not perform well and ultimately led to a negative net return at the end of the 5 year period.
 The primary takeaway here for me is I should have chosen my own funds and not let Fundrise do this automatically.